|Trade and GDP Growth after WWII|

-The need for constant readiness for local or regional war and accuracy of hitting non-civilian targets is now more emphasized.
+The need for constant readiness for local or regional wars and accuracy of hitting non-civilian targets is now more emphasized.

 Nuclear and chemical weapons also pose enviromental hazards.
 These weapons become unstable over time and need to be dismantled later, a costly operation.
 (Remember the Fukushima Daiichi disaster in 2011.)

 |subsidies are better||

 Direct subsidies are better policy tools than import restriction because they are more precise in their effects and less costly to the nation.

 It is more important to control exports of goods that are strategically important to national security.

 Military supplies intended to aid an ally may fall into the hands of terrorists.
 An ally today may turn into an enemy later (e.g., Afghanistan).